codeXing8/LaneRecognition/README.md

 Based on an input dataset, a convolutional neural network is trained.
 Therefore, Keras is used due to its simple network architecture definition methods.
 The structure is almost symmetric, contains several dropouts and is purely convolutional.
+Based on a different training set, it is also possible to not only learn the position of the ego-lane but so segment the image partly and separate all lane areas.